moraroy/NonSteamLaunchers-On-Steam-Deck/README.md

 ## Waydroid Detection
 If you're not in Official SteamOS or not using [this script](https://github.com/ryanrudolfoba/SteamOS-Waydroid-Installer) to install your Waydroid, you can put your own script for the App launch with the name "waydroid-cage.sh" in your own home directory and the scanner will do the rest.
 A good references for writing your own Script is in [here](https://github.com/SwallowKOR/cachyos-waydroid-gamemode).

-To stop the NSLGameScanner.service, open up NSL and hit "🔍" it will then ask you if you want to restart it, click no, and that's it.